Student Rental House Insurance

-- Only your kid is covered by your policy.
-If multiple roommates are sharing one property along with your kid, make sure each roommate has their own insurance coverage and that everyone is named on the lease.
+- Only your child is covered by your policy.
+If multiple roommates are sharing one property along with them, make sure each roommate has their own insurance coverage and that everyone is named on the lease.

 - Make sure your child keeps a list of belongings and an estimated value of expensive items to ensure you have enough coverage in the event of a claim.

-- A lease agreement is a binding contract that is made between a landlord and tenant (your kid).
-The lease will have all the terms and conditions related to the apartment, the landlord and tenant's responsibilities and their respective rights too.
-Your kid should be sure to understand the terms of the lease agreement and should ask their landlord any questions prior to signing.
+A lease agreement is a binding contract that is made between a landlord and tenant (your child).
+The lease will have all the terms and conditions related to the dwelling, the landlord and tenant's responsibilities and their respective rights too.
+Your child should be sure to understand the terms of the lease agreement and should ask their landlord any questions prior to signing.
 Once they sign, they become legally responsible for any damage they cause to the building.
 They may also be held responsible for any injuries that occur to visitors or other residents while in their unit.

 What's included in the rent?

 Make sure they ask simple questions such as "what's included in the rent?"
 Utilities, such as hydro and water, are not always included.
 It is also beneficial to know if amenities are included, such as a washer, dryer, microwave, AC, pool, etc.